danielharrell/open-eyes-lect-2017-18/Open.md

-And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self that can never be escaped.
+And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self we can never escaped.
 The self of Schopenhauer's path, for example, is the world as will and representation.
 But we know of others from the books we read.
 The ignorance of Socrates that leads